project-koku/koku/README.md

-For command line interactions with Trino [install the CLI](https://trino.io/docs/current/client/cli.html) and use the following to login :
+For command line interactions with Trino [install the CLI](https://trino.io/docs/current/client/cli.html) and use the following to login:

     trino --server localhost:8080 --catalog hive --schema acct10001 --user admin --debug

-Example usage :
+Example usage:

     SHOW tables;
     SELECT * from aws_line_items WHERE source='{source}' AND year='2021' AND month='02' LIMIT 100;